hpjfromdk/GACD/README.md

 ## Using the script
-Place the script in your working directory and in the console window enter: source("run_analysis.R") Depending on the speed of your PC it may take a while, but eventually the the two messages shown after the source command below, should appear
+Place the script in your working directory and in the console window enter: source("run_analysis.R") Depending on the speed of your PC it may take a while, but eventually the the two messages shown after the source command below, should appear.
+For the script to work, the UCI HAR zip data file **must** be named *getdata_projectfiles_UCI HAR Dataset.zip* and **must** be located in the working directory.

 ```
 source("run_analysis.R")